 all crappy iPhone photos by the newt By Steve Newton "I was teaching math when I first heard the Sex Pistols," Phil Alvin told me back in 1983, "and then I said, 'Allright, good.
 I can play again.'
 So I quit teaching."
 Thank god Alvin caught wind of Johnny Rotten and his band of miscreants, … Continue reading The Alvin brothers blast the roof off in Vancouver at a roots-rock hoedown for the ages

-Bad Religion frontman more impressed by D.O.A. than the Sex Pistols
+Bad Religion frontman Greg Graffin is more impressed by D.O.A. than the Sex Pistols

 Shadowy Men learned to play by mimicking Alice Cooper and the Sex Pistols

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, MAY 16, 1991 By Steve Newton Plenty of rock ’n’ roll groups have risen from unlikely beginnings, but the Shadowy Men on a Shadowy Planet were shoved into the spotlight in a particularly unusual way—their first gig was the result of a dare to open for the band that … Continue reading Shadowy Men learned to play by mimicking Alice Cooper and the Sex Pistols
+ORIGINALLY PUBLISHED ON MAY 16, 1991 By Steve Newton Plenty of rock ’n’ roll groups have risen from unlikely beginnings, but the Shadowy Men on a Shadowy Planet were shoved into the spotlight in a particularly unusual way—their first gig was the result of a dare to open for the band that shared their Toronto … Continue reading Shadowy Men learned to play by mimicking Alice Cooper and the Sex Pistols

-Slash on Velvet Revolver: “We’re doing pretty fucking well for ourselves.”
+Slash on Velvet Revolver: “We’re doing pretty f***ing well for ourselves.”

-ORIGINALLY POSTED ON STRAIGHT.COM, MARCH 31, 2005 By Steve Newton When the remnants of Guns N' Roses-guitarist Slash, bassist Duff McKagan, and drummer Matt Sorum-went looking for a vocalist to front their new band, the first name that came to mind was the Stone Temple Pilots' Scott Weiland.
-The problem at the time, though, was … Continue reading Slash on Velvet Revolver: “We’re doing pretty fucking well for ourselves.”
+ORIGINALLY PUBLISHED ON MARCH 31, 2005 By Steve Newton When the remnants of Guns N' Roses-guitarist Slash, bassist Duff McKagan, and drummer Matt Sorum-went looking for a vocalist to front their new band, the first name that came to mind was the Stone Temple Pilots' Scott Weiland.
+The problem at the time, though, was that … Continue reading Slash on Velvet Revolver: “We’re doing pretty f***ing well for ourselves.”

 The Blasters’ Phil Alvin on the roots of rock ‘n’ roll, racism, and thanking god for the Sex Pistols